google/loaner/README.md

 </p>

-The Grab n Go (GnG) Loaner project is a fully automated loaner management suite that manages enterprise enrolled ChromeOS devices by automatically assigning, returning, and monitoring these devices.
+The Grab n Go (GnG) Loaner project is a fully automated loaner management suite that manages enterprise enrolled Chrome OS devices by automatically assigning, returning, and monitoring these devices.

 Using the GnG project, enterprise users can self-checkout a loaner Chromebook